-The orange line seems to stay flat throughout the process until it spikes in “Done”, as it obviously should in an end status where every story is fundamentally archived.
+The purple line seems to stay flat throughout the process until it spikes in “Done”, as it obviously should in an end status where every story is fundamentally archived.
 But zooming in a bit it becomes quite apparent that the approval process could improve a little: stories are sitting waiting for approval for about a month.
 It’s now time to go deeper and find out what could be done to accelerate this area.

 Of course, there may be outliers that are throwing off the stats.
 If you fear that your dataset is plagued with a small number of issues with extremely long transition times, make sure to account for them.
 You can exclude them from your analysis or simply calculate standard deviations.
 Excel charts can be customized to show them automatically.